EnergySystemsModellingLab/MUSE_OS/docs/installation/developers.rst

 Running tests
 ~~~~~~~~~~~~~

-If you followed **Installation for developers**, you will run and develop your own tests for MUSE.
+If you followed the **Installation for developers** guide, you are likely developing your own tests for MUSE.
-This is to check that a model reproduces expected results for a defined set of input data.
+These tests ensure that a model produces reproducible results for a defined set of input data.
-Tests can be run with the command [pytest](https://docs.pytest.org/en/latest/), from the testing framework of the same name.
+Tests can be run with the command [pytest](https://docs.pytest.org/en/latest/), using the testing framework of the same name.

-Within the ``MUSE-OS`` directory, just run:
+To run tests, within the ``MUSE-OS`` directory, activate the virtual environment where you installed ``MUSE`` and run a model as shown in Step 1 below.
+This can be your own model or, for simplicity, the default one.
+Although this was the final step when installing ``MUSE``, it is mentioned here again because running a model creates a set of files
+needed for the tests themselves.
+In Step 2, you can then run the actual tests, which should all pass before continuing code development.

 .. code-block:: bash

+    # Step 1: Run a model
+    muse --model default

+    # Step 2: Run the test scripts
     python -m pytest

 Building the documentation